The W&M football team was nicknamed "The Orange and White" after the team colors.

 The nickname "Indians" was first referenced in the 1916 edition of the Colonial Echo referring to the basketball team.
 The teams adopted the nickname and a logo of an Indian with a knife and tomahawk.

 The term "Tribe" was first referenced in the 1924 edition of the Colonial Echo.
-Other nicknames that were given to the College’s teams during this time period and the years following it include Big Green, Braves and Warriors.
+Other nicknames that were given to the university's teams during this time period and the years following it include Big Green, Braves and Warriors.

 A 17-foot alligator named "Cal" served as W&M’s mascot.